 And don't forget Dadan's verbal and physical beatdown of Garp following his return to Luffy's hometown.

-In Pokémon Special, Ruby participated in a Pokemon Contest despite the fact that the world was in danger, only to lose to someone he greatly admired.
+In Pokémon Adventures, Ruby participated in a Pokemon Contest despite the fact that the world was in danger, only to lose to someone he greatly admired.
 He blamed his Feebas for the loss, which caused her to run away in grief.
 While Ruby got better after the initial tragedy of taking his frustrations and failings out on his teammate, Wallace has to spell it out to him first.

 Wallace: I don't know what happened at Fortree, but venting your anger out on your Pokemon is inexcusable!
 What's more, you blamed your Pokemon for your own mistakes as a Trainer.
 That's unforgivable!
 And before you turn on me or argue about the loss of the contest...isn't there something you should be doing right now?

-A Played for Laughs variant happened in the Yellow arc, when Sabrina learns that after she had gone out of her way to protect Blue from Lorelei after they were cuffed together, Blue wasn't really chained to her at all and the two could have seperated their arms any time.)
+A Played for Laughs variant happened in the Yellow arc, when Sabrina learns that after she had gone out of her way to protect Blue from Lorelei after they were cuffed together, Blue wasn't really chained to her at all and the two could have separated their arms any time.)
 Blue justifies this by saying that she needed to fool Sabrina to effectively fool Lorelei.

 Blue: So you forgive me, right?
 Sabrina: DON'T HOLD YOUR BREATH.